tock/tock/doc/ExternalDependencies.md

-## Limited External Dependency Rationale
+## External Dependency Design

+This document describes both Tock's external dependency policy and mechanism, as well as the rationale behind the approach.

+### Rationale

 Tock limits its use of external libraries for all crates in the kernel.
 This is done to promote safety, as auditing the Tock code only requires inspecting the